AlternativeFFFF/Alt-F4/submissions/career/career.md

  * Understanding and engaging with complexity
  * Creative Design
  * Biter slaughter
- * Mathmatical analysis of ratios and production
+ * Mathematical analysis of ratios and production

 To say these line up nicely with STE(A)M ideals would be an understanment in my opinion.
 Factorio has a cycle of understanding the problem, breaking it down into managable chunks, designing and testing the solution then using this knowledge in future to improve.
 This is about as STEM as it gets in my book.